tinomerl/apyauth/Tutorials/AccessToken.md

 scope = ['scope1', 'scope2']
 instance.oauthEndpoints(auth = 'https://example/authendpoint', token = 'https://example/tokenendpoint', refresh = 'https://example/refreshendpoint')

-# Start the token Function, choose the Method and overhand the Scopes
+# Start the token Function and overhand the Scopes
 tkn = instance.accessToken(scope = scope)
 ```
 A prompt will ask you if you want to save the token between Sessions.
 This comes in handy if you want to refresh your Token later.